MaayanLab/EnrichrBot/enrichrbot/random_from_enrichr/README.md

 # EnrichrBot: Random from Enrichr

 This script runs an Enrichr bot which exclusivly uses the enrichr API--allows you to tweet from a randomly chosen Enrichr library genesets.
-Uses enrichr API to get a list of libraries (whitelist and blacklist can filter this set).
+Uses enrichr API to get a list of libraries (include and exclude can filter this set).
 Submits list to enrichr, gets screenshot of results, and finally tweets the results with the screenshot.

 ## Production